Townhouse vs Apartment vs Condo in Canada: Key Differences Explained

 Think about your space needs and whether you prefer a multi-level home or a single-floor layout.

 Privacy varies among these options.
 Townhouses provide more privacy with fewer shared walls and separate entrances.
-Apartments may have neighbors on multiple sides, potentially leading to more noise.
+Apartments may have neighbours on multiple sides, potentially leading to more noise.

 Condos fall somewhere in between, depending on the building’s construction.
-Consider your tolerance for neighbor noise and your desire for privacy when making your choice.
+Consider your tolerance for neighbour noise and your desire for privacy when making your choice.

 Maintenance duties differ significantly.
 In apartments, landlords handle most repairs and maintenance.
 Townhouse owners are typically responsible for their unit’s upkeep and sometimes exterior maintenance.